glbala87/ELLA_tool/docs/README.md

 ## The application

 ella is built as a web application, divided between a frontend and a backend.
 The frontend runs fully in the user's browser, while the backend runs on a server.
-The frontend communicates with the backend via a REST-based API.
+The frontend communicates with the backend via a JSON based REST API.

 ** Frontend **

 The frontend is built using [AngularJS](https://angularjs.org/) (v1) as a SPA (single page application).
-It's written using Javascript and SASS.
+It's written using Javascript (ES6/ES2015 with [Babel](http://babeljs.io/) transpiling it to into ES5) and SASS for creating CSS.

 ** Backend **